SidraELEzz/InstagramV1/README.md

 ## Installation :
 ```
-using in the Termux â†“â†“â†“
+using in the  Termux ↓↓

 $ pkg up -y
 $ pkg install python
 $ pkg install python2 -y